-Today, most successful companies have a social media strategy, often including a Twitter presence.
+Today, most successful companies have a social media marketing strategy, often including a Twitter presence.
 This micro-blogging platform is effective, powerful and an efficient tool to use.

 Whether your business is struggling to achieve success or is fading into obscurity, you can use Twitter to reach your customers and enhance brand awareness.